Edric-Matwiejew/more_with_bash/README.md

 ___

-## 9. Parsing Delimited Text Files with 'awk'.
+## 14. Parsing Delimited Text Files with 'awk'.

-Sections 3 to 9 defined the main control structures needed to implement 'del'.
+Sections 3 to 9 defined the main control structures needed to implement `del`.
 However, we need a means of tracking the 'recycled' files and their original location.
-To achieve this, we will use a log file in the '.recycle_bin' directory called '.recycle_log' that will store the file size, file path in '.recycle_bin' and the original file path in a single line for each recycled file.
+To achieve this, we will use a log file in the `.recycle_bin` directory called `.recycle_log` that will store the file size, file path in `.recycle_bin` and the original file path in a single line for each recycled file.

 ___

-Example 8: Recycle files and write to LOG_DIR.
+Example 8: Recycle files and write to `$LOG_DIR`.

 	for FILE in ${FILES[@]}
 	do